jinayshah7/serverlessSearchEngine/README.md

 - Crawl the web, save web pages and index them
 - Calculate PageRank scores using a distributed algorithm
-- Allow sending a REST API request to the FrontendService, get search results
+- Allow sending a REST API request to the frontendService, get search results

 Here are the features I want to add to the search engine:

 - **Kafka support for crawling** - When new links are found, they are saved to a queue for crawling.
 Current implementation uses an in-memory queue which is not scalable.
 - **Kafka support for PageRank** - Same reason as crawling.
 Kafka is needed for a distributed and more durable queue.
 I also want to explore how Kafka can help the system resume crawling after getting shutdown.
 - **BERT vectors** - Each page is stored as a document in Elasticsearch.
 The document has a field called PageRankScore which is populated by the PageRankService.
 When a search happens, Elastic returns a set of documents that matched along with a score for how closely they matched.
 Each document is ranked based on: Elasticsearch's score + PageRankScore for that document.
-This would either involve having a lightweight service that can product vectors or maybe use an external API that completes the job.
+Elasticsearch supports storing and searching vectors, that score would be a good fit for the ranking.
+Supporting this feature would either involve having a lightweight service that can product vectors or maybe use an external API that completes the job.
 I'll choose whatever is cheaper and easier to implement.
 - **React Frontend** - It'll make the project truly accessible, right now its inconvenient to send JSON requests for searching.
 This is frontend, my weakest and last priority, so I'll make the most simple UI possible.
 - **Autocomplete** - This requires setup on the frontend as well as the backend.
 I'm sure this is not possible without having a React frontend first.
 I'm open to other frameworks but chose React because it's more popular and therefore will have more community support / learning resources.
 - **User Activity Tracking using URLs** - When the frontend responds with search results, they're just direct links to the results.
 I want to return a shortened proxy link.
 When the user clicks on the link, they'll come to my backend, and I'll redirect them to the original link.
 This way I know what the user actually clicks on.
 This helps the page ranking and possibly customizing results for that user in the future.